-Annual leave can be partially replaced, at the request of the employee by payment in lieu, only for the part exceeding 24 calendar days.
+Annual leave can be partially replaced by payment in lieu at the request of the employee.
+This only applies to the part exceeding 24 calendar days.

-There are certain categories of employees where employers have to grant additional annual leave:
+There are certain categories of employees where employers must grant additional annual leave:

-Employees who have irregular working hours shall be provided with additional annual leave of up to seven calendar days per year.
+Employees with irregular working hours are to be provided with additional annual leave of up to seven calendar days per year.

 The total number of days of annual vacation (both basic and additional) cannot exceed 59 calendar days.

-The first 5 days of each period of an employee’s sickness is paid for by the employer, and thereafter the compensation is covered by the Ukrainian State Social Security Fund.
+The first five days of each period of an employee’s sickness is paid for by the employer and thereafter the compensation is covered by the Ukrainian State Social Security Fund.

-The employee must submit a medical certificate only after his/her recovery.
-The sick leave allowance ranges from between 50% to 100% of an employee’s average salary depending on the length of their employment insurance record as follows:
+The employee must submit a medical certificate only after his or her recovery.
+The sick leave allowance ranges from between 50% to 100% of an employee’s average salary, depending on the length of their employment insurance record as follows:

-- Up to 3 years – 50% of the average daily earnings
+- Up to three years: 50% of the average daily earnings

-Due to the COVID-19 pandemic, new provisions have been introduced to allow sick leave to be granted with the payment of 50% of the employee’s average daily earnings, regardless of length of employment insurance records (and 100% for medical workers), to employees who are required to self-isolate.
+Due to the COVID-19 pandemic, new provisions have been introduced to allow sick leave to be granted with the payment of 50% of the employee’s average daily earnings to employees who are required to self-isolate.
+This applies regardless of the length of employment insurance records.
+The provision is enhanced to 100% for medical workers.

 Maternity & Parental Leave

-Women are entitled to 70 days of maternity leave prior to the expected delivery date and 56 days (70 days for complications or multiple deliveries) starting from the delivery date.
-Salary payment during maternity leave is based on a submitting to the employer a sick leave medical certificate.
+Women are entitled to 70 days of maternity leave prior to the expected delivery date and 56 days starting from the delivery date.
+The latter is enhanced for 70 days for complications or multiple deliveries.
+The salary payment during maternity leave is based on the employee submitting a sick leave medical certificate to the employer.
 When calculating maternity pay, the employer will consider the employee’s average salary in the 12 months prior to the maternity leave.

 Paternity Leave/Caregiver Leave

-A father (or another adult family member of a single father/mother, such as a grandparent) is entitled to up to 14 calendar days of unpaid leave to take care of the child after birth.
+A father (or another adult family member of a single father or mother, such as a grandparent) is entitled to up to 14 calendar days of unpaid leave to take care of the child after birth.

-A woman (or the child’s father, adoptive parent or guardian) is also entitled to unpaid leave until the child reaches the age of three (or six if the child needs home care).
+A woman (or the child’s father, adoptive parent or guardian) is also entitled to unpaid leave until the child reaches the age of 3 (or 6 if the child needs home care).

-An employee who has adopted a child is entitled to a one-time paid leave of 56 calendar days and 70 calendar days in the case of the adoption of two or more children, excluding holidays and non-working days.
+An employee who adopts a child is entitled to a one-time paid leave of 56 calendar days.
+This is enhanced to 70 calendar days in the case of the adoption of two or more children.
+The leave excludes holidays and non-working days.

-Employees are entitled to an unpaid leave of 10 days for marriage purposes.
+Employees in Ukraine are entitled to an unpaid leave of 10 days for the purpose of marriage.

-Employees shall be granted unpaid leave for a period of 30 days or less as mentioned in the medical support for the care of a sick relative by blood or marriage.
+Employees must be granted unpaid leave for a period of 30 days or less as mentioned in the medical support for the care of a sick relative by blood or marriage.

-Employees are entitled to unpaid leave for a duration of 7 days in relation to the death of relatives by blood or marriage and 3 days for other relatives.
+Employees are entitled to unpaid leave for a duration of seven days in relation to the death of relatives by blood or marriage and three days for other relatives.

-- Employees elected to the elected trade union bodies in the organization are entitled to 6 days of paid leave for the purposes of union training.
+Employees elected to the elected trade union bodies in the organization are entitled to six days of paid leave for the purposes of union training.

-- Employees who take external exams (primary/secondary school, post graduate studies, or who are enrolled in evening vocational schools, are granted an additional paid leave of up to 35 calendar days.
+Employees who take external exams (primary or secondary school, postgraduate studies or who are enrolled in evening vocational schools) are granted an additional paid leave of up to 35 calendar days.